Health Benefits and Risks of Methylene Blue in Medicine

 The Methylene Blue Prank

 If methylene blue is ingested in sufficient quantities, it turns the urine and the sclera (the white part of the eyes) blue.
-It's used in pranks to color an unsuspecting person's urine.
+It's sometimes used in pranks to color an unsuspecting person's urine.
 However, this can be dangerous for people taking an SRI medication and for people with a G6PD deficiency.

 The Royal Society of Chemistry has condemned the use of methylene blue in pranks designed to turn urine blue, not only because this use invades someone's personal space but also because of its potential danger.
 While a small dose of methylene blue may be safe, someone slipping the powder into food as a joke is unaware of the toxic dose or of hidden medical problems or medications in their victim.